usnistgov/FederalProfile-8259A/_Technical/identity.md

 ## Asset Identifier Support

 Ability for device identification.
-Capabilities that may be necessary:
+Elements that may be necessary:

 - Ability to uniquely identify the IoT device physically.
 - Ability to uniquely identify the IoT device logically.